-Got a large capacity motorbike?
+Got a large-capacity motorcycle and live in Australia?
 Then you could treat yourself to a Sprinter Sports Motorcycle Camper Trailer.
-The tents of the trailers are as big as most tiny homes!
+The tents of the motorcycle trailers are as big as most tiny homes!

-Granted, these motorcycle pull behind campers are heavy, but they come with a super comfortable tent.
-Next to the double bed, which comes with a mattress, there is an area where you can stand up to get changed.
+Granted, these motorcycle pull-behind campers are heavy, but they come with a super comfortable tent.
+Next to the bed, which comes with a mattress, there is an area where you can stand up to get changed.
 From there, a huge annex starts, which you can leave as an awning or make into a big room.

 If you want to get extra luxurious, you can add a storage pod to the front of the trailer, where you can store a portable refrigerator.